songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 }
 ```

-The problem of this approach is that the final result must be a string and it
+The problem with this approach is that the final result must be a string and it
-must looks like an access log.
+must look like an access log.
 Other output structures are not supported.
 So if you need a more custom solution, then you will need to find another way to
 handle it. `AbstractNCSARequestLog` may be replaced by another class in the
 recent versions of Jetty, but the most important thing here is to understand